Bushido-Games/backups/README.md

 #### ➡ [backups-api](packages/backups-api)

-- This package contains app written using [Nest.js](https://nestjs.com/) that automatically creates backups of the whole HMS database and provides an API for `backups-cli`.
+- This package contains app written using [Nest.js](https://nestjs.com/) that automatically creates backups of the whole database and provides an API for `backups-cli`.

 #### ➡ [backups-cli](packages/backups-cli)